Polis, Cyprus: Facilities

 The Baths of Aphrodite and the recently discovered ruins of the medieval Georgian Orthodox monastery of Gialia are located near the town.

 Nowadays, Polis is the administrative centre of the area which includes 23 communities.
 The larger communities include the villages of Prodromi, Latchi, and Neo Chorio to the West, and Argaka and Gialia to the East.

 Facilities include a campsite on the beach, several small hotels, at least one of each type of shop, one branch of each major Cypriot bank, and many bars and restaurants mainly clustered around the town square and the pedestrianised streets to the south.
 A small bus station acts as the hub of a network of infrequent bus routes connecting the outer villages as well as the near hourly 645 route to Paphos.

 Facilities further afield include boat hire and boat trips from Latchi harbour, nature trails and walks from Baths of Aphrodite, and surfing and windboarding at Argaka.
 An almost unbroken chain of beaches runs from Aphrodite in the west to Gialia in the east and range from busy tourist ones equipped with sunbeds and cafes to more remotes ones only accessible by boat or 4WD vehicle.

 The Municipality puts on cultural events including traditional dances and music outside the town hall during the summer months and arranges other fetes and festivals throughout the year.

 Name

 The village where the town gets its full name from, Chrysochou, is located about 2 km inland to the south and the bay the whole region is located on is called Chrysochou bay.
 The Greek word "Polis" simply means city or city-state, so the town's full name, Polis Chrysochou, is derived from it being the administrative centre for the region.
-Chrysochou in turn derives its name from the Greek word "Chryso" meaning gold, after its first settler, a goldsmith.
+Chrysochou in turn derives its name from the Greek word "Chryso" meaning gold.
+Opinion is divided as to whether this is because the villages first settler was a goldsmith, or whether it was intended to mean prosperity in relation to the nearby copper mines as no source or record of gold is known in the vicinity.